How much does it cost to be a Junior Fellow at Massey College?

 When are bursary applications due?

-We make an effort to provide bursary confirmation at the time of an offer of admission.
+The non-negotiable deadline to apply for a resident fee and food bursary is Friday, May 29, 2017.
+There is only ONE deadline per year.
+Where possible, we’ll make an effort to provide bursary confirmation at the time of an offer of admission.

 Are international students eligible to apply for bursaries?